+Another government function is to follow up on citizen complaints and to issue stays and/or fines for violations by the oil and gas operators.
 According to the Earthworks report, citizen complaints were responsible for 2,890 oil and gas inspections between 2007 and 2011, and violations were found in over 700 cases.
-However these violations were not necessarily followed by enforcement action (Baizel, 2012).
-Auditor General Eugene DePasquale promised to rectify this when he took office in 2013.
-A performance audit by state auditors will examine whether citizens' complaints to the DEP have been adequately followed up.
-Results of the audit should be forthcoming in early 2014.
+Earthworks found however, that these violations were not necessarily followed by enforcement action (Baizel, 2012).
+A recent investigation by the office of the PA Auditor General, confirmed the findings of the Earthworks report and made recommendations for change.